Providing resources, research & advocacy to level the playing field for women entrepreneurs

 - Athena collaborates with the Columbia Venture Community to provide mentors, counseling, forums and informal social events that introduce the Barnard community to innovators and entrepreneurs from diverse fields.
 We have also co-sponsored several hack-a-thons with HackNY.

-- Athena is sponsoring a promising new student-run startup, Barnard Codes, that will provide web development training for Barnard students and cost-effective web site development to the community.
+- Athena is sponsoring a promising new student-run startup, Athena Digital Design, that will provide web development training for Barnard students and cost-effective web site development to the community.